awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-1.md

 ## Editing a service\-linked role for Systems Manager<a name="edit-service-linked-role-service-action-1"></a>

-Systems Manager does not allow you to edit the `AWSServiceRoleForAmazonSSM` service\-linked role\.
-After you create a service\-linked role, you cannot change the name of the role because various entities might reference the role\.
+Systems Manager doesn't allow you to edit the `AWSServiceRoleForAmazonSSM` service\-linked role\.
+After you create a service\-linked role, you can't change the name of the role because various entities might reference the role\.
 However, you can edit the description of the role using IAM\.
 For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

 ## Deleting a service\-linked role for Systems Manager<a name="delete-service-linked-role-service-action-1"></a>

 If you no longer need to use any feature or service that requires a service\-linked role, then we recommend that you delete that role\.
-That way you don’t have an unused entity that is not actively monitored or maintained\.
+That way you don’t have an unused entity that isn't actively monitored or maintained\.
 You can use the IAM console, the AWS CLI, or the IAM API to manually delete the service\-linked role\.
 To do this, you must first manually clean up the resources for your service\-linked role, and then you can manually delete it\.

 Because the Systems Manager service\-linked role can be used by multiple capabilities, ensure that none are using the role before attempting to delete it\.
 + **Inventory:** If you delete the service\-linked role used by the Inventory capability, then the Inventory data for tags and Resource Groups will no longer be synchronized\.
 You must clean up the resources for your service\-linked role before you can manually delete it\.
-+ **Maintenance Windows:** You can't delete the service\-linked role if any maintenance window tasks currently rely on the role\.
++ **Maintenance Windows:** You can't delete the service\-linked role if any maintenance window tasks rely on the role\.
 You must first remove the service\-linked role from the tasks before you can delete the role\.
 + **Explorer:** If you delete the service\-linked role used by the Explorer capability, then the cross\-account and cross\-Region OpsData and OpsItems are no longer viewable\.

 **Note**